andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/10-cowboy_state.md

 I wake up bright and early and hit the road South with a full tank of gas and a fresh cup of coffee.
-I follow the Snake River for about an hour until the town of Alpine, home of Melvin Brewing, right on the shores of the Palisades Reservoir.
+I follow the Snake River for about an hour, past a sign that reads "Adopt a Highway: Satanic Temple of Idaho."
+I've heard many stories of paving the road to hell so I reckon these folks know their way around a road grader.
+Before I know it I'm passing through Alpine, home of Melvin Brewing, right on the shores of the Palisades Reservoir.
 Unfortunately the brewery isn't open this early in the morn' so I continue tramping south as the Snake veers eastward, towards its headwaters in the Tetons & Yellowstone.